Alok Sinha | DevOps EngineerAlok Sinha | DevOps Engineer

 HTTP Methods Overview

 HTTP methods play a crucial role in maintaining clear and organized web communication.
-The nine most commonly used HTTP methods are GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS, TRACE, and CONNECT
+The nine most commonly used HTTP methods are GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS, TRACE, and CONNECT.
+Each method has a specific function in managing data exchanges between clients and servers.

 1. GET Method